+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+The living room window is of timber framed, single glazed, sash and casement design while the windows at the rear of the property are of replacement PVC framed, double glazed, sealed unit design.
+Access to the property is gained from a double timber storm door which leads to an inner timber panel door.
 External decorations Visually inspected.
-Insulated render along with render and brickwork.
+Stonework and render.
 Conservatories / porches None.
+Constitution of potential Trono.
 Communal areas Circulation areas visually inspected.
-Access to the property is gained from a communal close and stairwell.
-The access doors are of timber construction.
-No secure close entry system is present.
-The window is of timber framed, single glazed design.
-Garages and permanent outbuildings Visually inspected.
-There is no garage pertaining to the property.
-No other significant permanent outbuildings are present.
+Access to the common close is gained from a timber and glass panel door.
+The stairwell is of concrete construction and windows are of timber framed, single glazed design.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-Outside areas and boundaries Visually inspected.
-There is an area of apparent private garden ground to the front of the property.
-Grounds to the rear appear to be part private and part communal.
-The full extent of the garden grounds pertaining to the property can be confirmed by referring to the Title Deeds.
+There are communal grounds to the rear.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
-Lath and plaster with PVC lined surfaces also present.
+Lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plastered brick and lath and plaster with tiled surfaces also present.
+Plastered brick, lath and plaster and plasterboard.